hyperledger/firefly-tokens-erc1155/README.md

 For fungible token pools, `tokenIndex` and `uri` will be ignored.

-For non-fungible token pools, `tokenIndex` will be ignored, as an index will be auto-generated.
-`amount` may be any integer that can be represented by a JavaScript `number`, and will cause that amount of unique tokens to be minted.
+For non-fungible token pools, `tokenIndex` and `amount` will be handled differently depending on the underlying ABI.
+The sample contract in this repository uses auto-indexing, so `tokenIndex` must be omitted and `amount` may be 1 or greater (to mint 1 or more unique NFTs).
+The samples generated by OpenZeppelin generally use manual indexing, so `tokenIndex` must be specified (as an offset from the pool's `startId`) and `amount` must be 1.

 ### `/burn`